Compliance

 • Implementing the compliance risk analysis across all company areas and determining whether there is a risk of non-compliance with legal regulations as well as defining measures to minimise risk.

-• Providing advice to staff on questions relating to the UNIQA Code of Conduct as well as reviewing and approving notifiable gifts
+• Providing advice to staff on questions relating to the UNIQA Code of Conduct.

 Our international activities include: